browserengineering/book/book/animations.md

 opacity, of course).
 Which will cause the blue to draw on top of the green, because the blue-square surface draws after the root surface.
 Oops!

-To fix this bug, we'll have to put the green rectangle into its own `skia.Surface` (whether we like it or not).
+To fix this bug, we'll have to put the green square into its own `skia.Surface` (whether we like it or not).
 This situation is called an *overlap reason* for compositing, and is a major complication (and potential source of extra memory use and slowdown) faced by all real browsers.